PLEASE SUPPORT REVOLVER NEWS — Go Ad-Free HERE — Donate HERE

 Neil Patel, who worked under Dick Cheney for all eight years of the Bush administration and was his chief policy adviser in the second term, said: “When I say she’s like her dad, it’s both in personality and in policy.”

 Cheney has proven Patel right even in the last few days.
-In the waning days of the Trump administration she has stepped up as a champion of the Deep State, and its war on anybody who would expose its secrets.
+In the waning days of the Trump administration, she has stepped up as a champion of the Deep State and its war on anybody who would expose its secrets.
 While many (including Revolver) have called for President Trump to pardon Edward Snowden, Cheney denounced the idea on Sunday as “unconscionable.”

 Of course, Cheney has it backwards.
-What is “unconscionable” is that Snowden has spent so long as a fugitive in the first place, for the crime of revealing the NSA’s spying against American citizens (spying later found to be illegal by the courts).
+What is “unconscionable” is that Snowden has spent so long as a fugitive in the first place for the crime of revealing the NSA’s spying against American citizens (spying later found to be illegal by the courts).
 Meanwhile, James Clapper, who lied about this spying in front of Congress, has never faced a single indictment.
 Instead, he became a paid contributor to CNN and is treated as a respected expert.
 For Liz Cheney, corrupt former spooks receiving sinecures isn’t corruption.
 It’s just the proper order of things.

 The reality, of course, is that Cheney’s own disgraced father put far more American lives at risk than Edward Snowden did.
 The pointless Iraq War alone claimed the lives of 4,500 troops, which is 4,500 more troops than Snowden ever killed.

 Cheney can’t be blamed for the war her father caused.
-But she absolutely must be blamed for failing to learn anything from that war, and acting to bring about more wars like it.
+But she absolutely must be blamed for failing to learn anything from that war and acting to bring about more wars like it.

-This Cheney took the lead ramming through a National Defense Authorization Act (NDAA) that completely ignores President Trump’s request, in favor of a bill that makes Democrats happy.
+This Cheney took the lead, ramming through a National Defense Authorization Act (NDAA) that completely ignores President Trump’s request in favor of a bill that makes Democrats happy.
 The NDAA includes nothing to reform Section 230 of the Communications Decency Act, which the president has asked for, but it does order the renaming of historic bases named for Confederates.
 The bill also prohibits President Trump from withdrawing U.S. troops from Afghanistan, Germany, or South Korea unless major hurdles are overcome.
 In short, it’s a defense bill for Democrats and backers of the forever wars.
 When President Trump threatened a veto, Cheney replied by calling for the veto to be overridden.

 It’s no surprise that Cheney wants U.S. troops stuck forever in foreign countries.
 In July, Cheney collaborated with Democrats to pass an amendment restricting President Trump’s ability to bring U.S. troops home from Afghanistan.
 Cheney said the amendment was “based on what’s required for our own security.”

 Only America could have a foreign policy elite so inept that brainless statements pass for statesmanship.
 Keeping thousands of U.S. troops perpetually in Afghanistan does literally nothing to help U.S. security.
-It only hurts it, by putting American troops in danger, putting the U.S. deeper in debt, and keeping the U.S. stuck in the Middle East’s incessant conflicts.
+It only hurts it by putting American troops in danger, putting the U.S. deeper in debt, and keeping the U.S. stuck in the Middle East’s incessant conflicts.
 America has no reason to keep troops there.
 Afghanistan is not a strategic location.
 It produces no raw materials critical to America’s well-being.
 The war there is endless, mindless, and pointless, a hideous tribute to the sunk-cost fallacy in action.
 To put things another way: It is a war that China wants America to keep fighting.
 Every day that it continues makes America a weaker country.

-For her entire rise through the ranks of the GOP, Cheney has made it clear that she doesn’t understand how the party, or the country, has changed since the days when her father was vice president.
+For her entire rise through the ranks of the GOP, Cheney has made it clear that she doesn’t understand how the party or the country has changed since the days when her father was vice president.
 In 2019, she joined the mainstream media’s hysterical meltdown over the Kurds in northern Syria:

 Cheney’s tweet belongs in a hall of fame for hyperventilating neoconservatism.
 Turkey is a fellow member of NATO, one that actively hosts U.S. airbases and nuclear weapons.
 ISIS has been a functional non-entity since 2017.
-The notion that hundreds or even thousands of U.S. troops belong in Syria ward off the return of ISIS or a Turkish genocide is a gross fantasy that makes sense only within the warped minds of the U.S. foreign policy elite, which has never seen a military intervention it didn’t like and routinely invents new ones that America should join.
+The notion that hundreds or even thousands of U.S. troops belong in Syria to ward off the return of ISIS or a Turkish genocide is a gross fantasy that makes sense only within the warped minds of the U.S. foreign policy elite, which has never seen a military intervention it didn’t like and routinely invents new ones that America should join.

 Cheney’s hawkishness is her worst trait, but not her only flaw as a party leader.
-Cheney has also been a major defender of Anthony Fauci’s shoot-from-the-hip coronavirus response, and participated in the public shaming campaign to get Americans wearing masks (an obligation that will apparently last until the heat death of the universe, now that it has been imposed).
+Cheney has also been a major defender of Anthony Fauci’s shoot-from-the-hip coronavirus response and participated in the public shaming campaign to get Americans wearing masks (an obligation that will apparently last until the heat death of the universe, now that it has been imposed).

 Liz Cheney has no constituency within the modern GOP base.
-She has no vision for America, other than the catastrophic one espoused by her father and President Bush.
-The only reason to have Liz Cheney prominent in American politics at all is to show how debased our ruling class has become, by allowing the disgraced Cheney name to return to prominence.
+She has no vision for America other than the catastrophic one espoused by her father and President Bush.
+The only reason to have Liz Cheney prominent in American politics at all is to show how debased our ruling class has become by allowing the disgraced Cheney name to return to prominence.
 But make no mistake: Washington wants that to happen.
-Creatures like The Lincoln Project’s Steve Schmidt are clearly angling for it to happen, by tearing down everyone else:
+Creatures like The Lincoln Project’s Steve Schmidt are clearly angling for it to happen by tearing down everyone else.

-We already know how this story ends: In 2006 and 2008, George W. Bush Republicanism led the conservative movement into disaster.
-It wasn’t just a matter of the Great Recession, or the unpopular Iraq War.
+We already know how this story ends: In 2006 and 2008, George W. Bush’s Republicanism led the conservative movement into disaster.
+It wasn’t just a matter of the Great Recession or the unpopular Iraq War.
 George W. Bush let illegal immigrants flood into the country while doing little to stop them (even though Democrats, at the time, still pretended to care about the border).
 He let Americans fall into debt and drug use while manufacturing jobs shipped overseas by the millions.
 The end result was wholly deserved: Republicans were crushed at the ballot box, and for one year Democrats even enjoyed a filibuster-proof Senate majority.
 Only internal divides within the party kept them from remaking America completely.

 No serious conservative wants to return to the Bush era.
 But for Bill Kristol, Steve Schmidt, and Liz Cheney herself, the Bush administration was a Golden Age.
 Now they see a Cheney speakership as a way to revive this dead brand of conservatism.
 Republican voters must stand against this effort to turn their party back into a neoconservative plaything.
 Either the GOP belongs to Trump and the 70+ million Americans who voted for him, or it is a worthless institution fit only for destruction.
 The GOP establishment would do well to understand this and choose wisely.
 We’re watching.